elrumordelaluz/reactour/README.md

     stepInteraction: false,
     // Text read to screen reader software for this step's navigation dot
     navDotAriaLabel: 'Go to step 4',
+    // Observe direct children DOM mutations of this node
+    // If a child is added: the highlighted region is redrawn focused on it
+    // If a child is removed: the highlighted region is redrawn focused on the step selector node
+    observe: '[data-tour="observable-parent"]',
   },
   // ...
 ]